BluebirdYT/emissive-library/README.md

+This repository is now archived.
+Feel free to fork and continue the project but this will no longer receive any updates

 # Emissive-library
 Uses core shaders to allow emissive texture support for blocks, items, armor, and more!
 This is a library for other resourcepack creators to use.